Ball Green Primary School

 The SENCO oversees support of any child requiring additional help across the school.

 The class teacher will oversee, plan and work with each child with special educational needs or disabilities in their class to ensure that progress in every area is made.
+They will do this via the ‘assess, plan, do, review’ cycle.

 The teacher will use a provision map to set out the support each child is receiving and evaluate the success of any interventions.
+This provision map is produced on a piece of software called ‘Edukey’.

 There may be a teaching assistant working with the child either individually or as part of a group, if the class teacher sees this as necessary.
 The regularity of these sessions will be explained to parents when the support starts.